Fire safety and smoke alarms

-In NSW, all homes and units are required by law to have smoke alarms because they help to protect your life and your property.
-Smoke alarms are early warning systems that detect smoke and fires and sound a warning alarm – for this reason smoke alarms should not be removed or damaged.
+In NSW, the law requires you to have smoke alarms because they help to protect your life and your property.
+Smoke alarms detect smoke and fires early and sound a warning alarm.
+For this reason, you should not remove or damage them.

-Smoke alarms in DCJ managed properties are connected to the house or unit’s wiring system.
-The alarms are usually mounted in a high position and may be located in the living room, hallway or bedrooms.
+Smoke alarms in DCJ properties are connected to the house or unit’s wiring system.
+They are usually mounted in a high position located in the living room, hallway or bedrooms.

 You will notice two different lights on your smoke alarm:

-- a steady green light which indicates that the alarm is being powered
+- A steady green light shows the alarm is being powered.

-- a red light that flashes once a minute to indicate that the alarm is working.
+- A red light that flashes once a minute shows the alarm is working.

 What should I do if the alarm goes off?

 If your smoke alarm goes off and you smell smoke, everyone should leave the property immediately.
 Once outside, phone 000 and report the fire.

 Smoke alarms can sometimes be triggered by cooking smoke or steam from showers.
 To help prevent this, ensure there is enough ventilation when cooking, showering or smoking.
 If these activities trigger the alarm, you can stop the beeping by pressing the hush button on the alarm or fanning away the smoke or steam.

 If the power to your property is turned off, you will hear a short beep every few seconds.
 When the power is first connected to the alarm, it may sound for two to three seconds and continue to beep once every 40 seconds for around 10 minutes.
 This is normal.